christopher-kleine/TopHop/PixelVision8/README.md

 # Top Hop - A Tiny Challenge (Pixel Vision 8 Version)

-- 1:1 Aspect Ratio instead of 16:9
+- 256x240 resolution instead of the original 240x136
 - 8 Level based on the TIC-80 version

 ## Screenshot comparsion